ICF Insulated Concrete Form Problems

 - Can be assembled without skilled labor.

-- Provides ready to go wall insulation on both sides of the foundation.
+- Provides ready-to-go foundation wall insulation on both sides.

-- It provides internal structure to hold rebar and in most cases, more rebar then would be used in traditional foundation construction.
+- Provides internal structure to hold rebar and in most cases, more rebar than would be used in traditional foundation construction.

-- The forms can be easily modified to account for changes in the plans such as windows and doors.
+- ICF Forms can be easily modified to account for changes in the plans such as windows and doors.

-There are probably more advantages but for the purpose of this article, the above list are the obvious ones.
+- There are probably more advantages but for the purpose of this article, some are duplicates to standard concrete construction.

 Disadvantages of ICF construction:

-- ICF construction foundation usually cost more to complete versus the standard wood form and pour.
+- ICF construction foundations usually cost more to complete versus the standard wood form and pour.

-- ICF forms require extra support during setup to ensure the forms remain vertically plumb before and after pumping the concrete into the forms.
-This extra cost may not be factored into the overall cost.
+- ICF forms require extra support during setup to ensure the forms remain in place before and after pumping the concrete into the ICF forms.
+This additional cost needs to be factored into the overall cost.
+Often not done.

-- More care is needed to select the correct concrete slump as well as the aggregate size to make sure it meets the ICF form manufacturer’s specifications.
+- More care is needed to select the correct concrete slump and the aggregate size to ensure it meets the ICF Form manufacturer’s specifications.

-- It requires a membrane of some sort on the outside because of the wick effect of the snap ties which will be explained later.
+- It requires a membrane on the outside because the (snap ties) plastic separators have a wick effect, explained later.

 - The thermal mass advantage may be questionable since both sides of the foundation are insulated.
-Some reports indicate there is higher energy efficiency during colder months, but less energy efficiency during the warmer months.
-Geographical location is an important factor to consider in determining the true energy efficiency results of an ICF foundation.
+In addition, some reports indicate higher energy efficiency during colder months but less energy efficiency during the warmer months.
+Therefore, geographical location is an essential factor in determining an ICF foundation's actual energy efficiency results.

-- The plastic snap ties result in more penetrations through the concrete resulting in more opportunities for water to penetrate.
-Also, this higher volume of penetration spots may weaken the concrete wall.
+- The plastic separators (snap ties) results in many more penetrations through the concrete resulting in more opportunities for water to penetrate.
+Also, this higher volume of penetration spots may weaken the overall concrete wall in time.